 chrome://thumbnails

-This URL display the top sites that you’ve frequently visited with a thumbnail picture of what the web page would look like.
+This URL displays the top sites that you’ve frequently visited with a thumbnail picture of the web page’s appearance.

 chrome://version